All the “Monkees vs. Macheen” recaps in one easy location!

 There are a lot of nice ideas in this episode.
 It’s an “old meets new and both learn from each other” type of story.
 The Monkees are actually the “evil” since they represent a phenomenon that’s taking away from the tradition of the circus, at least according to the story.

 “Captain Crocodile” | February 20, 1967 ★ ★ ★ ★

 In “Captain Crocodile,” a lively and entertaining episode, the Monkees struggle to get into show business again.
 The Monkees vs. showbiz episodes are always good ones.
 This time, their antagonist is a jealous TV host, the title character Captain Crocodile.

 “Monkees à la Mode” is one of my favorites, if not my very favorite from the first season.
 The storyline plays as a culture war between the Monkees and a high fashion magazine staff.
-The Monkees are at their best working together, defying authority.
-There’s no high adventure here.
-No one’s life is in danger.
-What is on the line is the Monkees identity and individuality.
+The Monkees are at their best working together and defying authority.

 Similar to “The Spy Who Came in From the Cool”, “Monkees Chow Mein” compels the Monkees to help out the CIS (a quasi-CIA) against our nation’s cold war enemies.
 The title indicates that this time the villains are from China rather than Russia.
-James Frawley directed and Gerald Gardner and Dee Caruso wrote this episode, which aired March 13, 1967.
-Gardner and Caruso borrowed heavily from one of their other writing gigs, Get Smart, for this one.
+Writers Gardner and Caruso borrowed heavily from one of their other writing gigs, Get Smart, for this one.